 If your business only takes appointments by phone, you’re not only making things more hectic for your front desk staff but also missing out on potential customers for whom taking time out of their day to call or wait on hold is simply not an option.
 So, if you operate a service-based company, adding an automated appointment scheduling tool like Square Appointments will streamline your calendar and also help reduce no-shows by sending customers automated reminders.
 “I often get a flurry of new appointment alerts at 11 p.m.
 I’m pretty sure I would lose customers if I had to take those appointments by phone.
 We’re always open online,” says Holly Green, owner of spa and skincare line Norabloom Botanicals.

 How do your employees record their time?
-If they’re not doing it from your POS application, it’s probably making your life more difficult.
+If they’re not doing it from your point of sale, it’s probably making your life more difficult.
 When everyone is clocking in and out from the same system, you’re completely eliminating any issue with timecard errors, and you don’t have to worry about merging separate systems — or dealing with paper.
 At Yo!
 Taco in Fort Myers Beach, Florida, Jace LaValle says that adopting Square’s employee management software and having employees clock in and out this way reduced weekly timecard corrections by 50 percent.

 Inventory and planning